wee-slack/wee-slack/README.md

 **Other**: `pip3 install websocket-client`

-Note for **macOS**: If you installed weechat with Homebrew, you will have to locate the python runtime environment used.
+Note for **macOS**: If you installed WeeChat with Homebrew, you will have to locate the python runtime environment used.
 If `--with-python@2` was used, you should use: `sudo /usr/local/opt/python@2/bin/pip2 install websocket_client`

 ### 2. Download wee\_slack.py